awwx/meteor-offline-data/README.md

 **Offline.subscribe(name [, arg1, arg2, ... ] [, callbacks])**
 *client*

-In standard Meteor, each browser tab has its own set of collections, independent of the other tabs.
-A change to a collection in one tab will be reactively shared with other tabs by making a round trip through the server; but when offline, one tab will not see a change made by another tab.
+In standard Meteor, each browser window has its own set of collections, independent of the other windows.
+A change to a collection in one window will be reactively shared with other windows by making a round trip through the server; but when offline, one window will not see a change made by another window.

-In constrast offline collections are shared across browser tabs, so that a change in one tab is seen in another tab -- even when offline.
-This means that subscriptions are also shared: making a subscription in one tab will cause documents delivered for that subscription to be seen by all tabs.
+In constrast offline collections are shared across browser windows, so that a change in one window is seen in another window -- even when offline.
+This means that subscriptions are also shared: making a subscription in one window will cause documents delivered for that subscription to be seen by all windows.

-An application that was relying on filtering subscriptions on the server ("send me the items for the selected project") may need to re-apply the filter on the client when using an offline collections (two different tabs could each have a subscription to a different project, and then with an offline collection both tabs will see items for both projects).
+An application that was relying on filtering subscriptions on the server ("send me the items for the selected project") may need to re-apply the filter on the client when using an offline collections (two different windows could each have a subscription to a different project, and then with an offline collection both windows will see items for both projects).
 However an application designed to be used offline may want to filter less on the server anyway, so that more data is persisted locally for offline use.

-Internally, only one tab actually subscribes to the subscriptions on the server at a time.
-Since all tabs are getting the same data, there's no need to use additional bandwidth to retrieve the same documents multiple times.
-The browser tabs cooperatively select one of themselves as the "proxy tab", the tab that the other tabs use to fetch data from the server.
-The proxy tab can change over time if the tab that is currently the proxy tab is closed or becomes inactive.
+Internally, only one window actually subscribes to the subscriptions on the server at a time.
+Since all windows are getting the same data, there's no need to use additional bandwidth to retrieve the same documents multiple times.
+The browser windows cooperatively select one of themselves to be the "agent", the window that the other windows use to fetch data from the server.
+The agent can change over time if the window that is currently the agent window is closed or becomes inactive.

 <br>